exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 ```

-Here in the first `if` statement the expression evaluates to `True`.
+Here in the first `if` statement, the expression evaluates to `True`.
 Therefore, the statement associated with the `if` statement gets executed.
 In the next example, the expression evaluates to `False`, and therefore the statement associated with it is not executed.

 ## The indentation and blocks